§Speed Is a Feature

 TeleGeography, a telecommunications market research and consulting firm, estimates that as of 2011, we are using, on average, just 20% of the available capacity of the deployed subsea fiber links.
 Even more importantly, between 2007 and 2011, more than half of all the added capacity of the trans-Pacific cables was due to WDM upgrades: same fiber links, better technology on both ends to multiplex the data.
 Of course, we cannot expect these advances to go on indefinitely, as every medium reaches a point of diminishing returns.
 Nonetheless, as long as economics of the enterprise permit, there is no fundamental reason why bandwidth throughput cannot be increased over time — if all else fails, we can add more fiber links.

 Improving latency, on the other hand, is a very different story.
 The quality of the fiber links could be improved to get us a little closer to the speed of light: better materials with lower refractive index and faster routers along the way.
-However, given that our current speeds are within ~1.5 of the speed of light, the most we can expect from this strategy is just a modest 30% improvement.
+However, given that our current speeds are already within ~2/3 of the speed of light, the most we can expect from this strategy is just a modest 30% improvement.
 Unfortunately, there is simply no way around the laws of physics: the speed of light places a hard limit on the minimum latency.

 Alternatively, since we can’t make light travel faster, we can make the distance shorter — the shortest distance between any two points on the globe is defined by the great-circle path between them.
 However, laying new cables is also not always possible due to the constraints imposed by the physical terrain, social and political reasons, and of course, the associated costs.